Get information about BNA events, activites, and news quickly by email. Please send us your email address.

 Garage sale permits are $7.00 and can be purchased on the OKC Garage Sale Permits page.
 Click here to purchase permits and view the City's garage sale rules.

 Questions?
-See the neighborhood email to contact our Briarcreek garage sale coordinator, Camille Glasshof.
+Contact our garage sale coordinator, Camille Glasshof, at info@briarcreekonline, or join the conversation on the Briarcreek neighborhood facebook page.
 If you aren't receiving our neighborhood emails, please let us know so we can add you to our notifications list.
-Simply email firstname.lastname@example.org so we can get you on the list!
+Simply email email@example.com so we can get you on the list.

 We had another fun-filled party once again for our annual Neighbors Night Out Halloween / FestiFall Party.
 Everyone commented on the great BBQ brisket and different food options that were offered on the food trucks.